 Picking up leaves is a waste of taxpayer money..In the small town of Bedford, NY, (pop. about 18,000) where Leave Leaves Alone originates, an average of seven town vehicles used for five weeks, involves at least seven town workers, spending five full weeks collecting our leaves.
 (And the town only picks up in the more densely populated streets.)
 Town workers could be deployed to other tasks, saving taxpayers tens, if not thousands, of dollars every year.

 Leaf blowing erodes topsoil.
 It’s not just the leaves being blown, but the topsoil, necessary for healthy plant growth.
-The topsoil can contain funghi, dog feces and other materials and chemicals that can be harmful when they become airborne and we breath them in.
+The topsoil can contain fungi, dog feces and other materials and chemicals that can be harmful when they become airborne and we breath them in.

 Leaf blowing can actually result in increased fertilizer use.
 Because your plants have trouble growing in poor soil, which becomes compacted and doesn’t receive sustenance through decomposing leaves, you may opt for fertilizer use to compensate.
 Fertilizer can be expensive, and only provides a short-term solution to the soil nutrition problem.
 It doesn’t solve the soil structure problem.
 Adding to this issue is the fact that most fertilizers are not applied correctly and the excess chemicals leach into our waterways.

-When leaves are left in piles on hard surfaces they release phosphorous as they decompose.
+Less pollution: When leaves are left in piles on hard surfaces they release phosphorous as they decompose.
 This ends up in our ponds, waterways and reservoirs creating a perfect environment for algae bloom, which causes water contamination.
-State law requires municipalities to pick up leaves within four weeks but science shows that the phosphorous is released far sooner than that.
+New York State law requires municipalities to pick up leaves within four weeks but science shows that the phosphorous is released far sooner than that.
 (When leaves decompose when mulched on lawns, phosphorus is not a problem as it is not concentrated and it is actually an important nutrient for plants, encouraging root development.)